 - A few years ago, the singer from Carabao (Buffalo in Tagalog), a very popular Thai rock/folk band and cockfighter promoter, organized the wedding of his cockfighter offering five million baht to the bride.
 The value of his rooster champion was estimated at 15 million baht.

 In the same Soi, a furniture restorer, where on the sidewalk” chairs, armchairs and sofa are waiting to be restored or delivered to the customers.
 I pass it most of every day and space is always occupied, so the business is going well.
-A family settled here for 30 years, the parents are still there and one of the sons, the one who did not want to go to school, takes over the business the mother who seems to be running the business told me that the father had taught him the trade with an “iron fist”.the price to pay for his years of wandering.
-I just gave them work, but I still haven’t received a quote.
+A family settled here for 30 years, the parents are still there and one of the sons, the one who did not want to go to school, takes over the business the mother who seems to be running the business told me that the father (not active anymore after a stroke) had taught him the trade with an “iron fist” the price to pay for his years of wandering.
+I just gave them work, 2 chairs to restore, invoiced 1700 Baht/chair.

 Next door is a turner, a gentleman who lives alone and his life is only his machine, he told me that he doesn’t receive any pension, he has orders from time to time to earn a modest living.

 My Way to the Market

 I regularly walk around the neighborhood where I have my little habits and as I often do, I continue my way along the Klong of the soi Paisingto, social housing building and on the Klong houses where people live in what could be called slum that is facing the new complex FYI center (for your inspiration) where there are company offices and a hotel.
 Soup vendors’ stalls as well as many moto-taxi and here I am on Rama 4 road and I just have to cross it to get to the market, but not this time.